Like karaoke night at your favorite bar, new banking fees have a way of making even longtime customers head for the exits.

 Open a new account

-If you haven’t opened a new bank account in a while, you may be surprised at the list of documents and info you’ll need to bring, thanks to provisions of the Patriot Act.
+If you haven’t opened a new bank account in a while, you may be surprised at the information you’ll be required to provide, thanks to provisions of the Patriot Act.

 Here’s a list of what you’ll need:

 - Your name, address and date of birth.

 - Official photo identification, such as a driver’s license, state ID or passport.
 If you can’t provide any of these, some banks will take two forms of official non-picture ID, such as a Social Security card or a birth certificate.

 - An opening deposit in the form of cash, check or payment information, including account number and nine-digit routing number, for an existing bank account with a balance big enough to cover the amount.

 That last part is key.
 The amount of money you’ll need to start a checking account can vary greatly.
 Bankrate’s 2017 Checking Account Survey found the average minimum deposit needed to open an interest-bearing checking account was around $583.
 The average minimum to open a non-interest-bearing checking account, $163, was much lower.